slide slide slide

 Price Range: HK$400-800 per person

-Reservations: Essential for weekend dining
+Reservations: Essential for weekend dining, especially during peak seasons

 Street Food Culture and Local Snacks